mareforma.open(path=None, *, ...)

 Retry convergence detection (PRELIMINARY → REPLICATED) for every claim flagged convergence_retry_needed=1.
 Without this method, a swallowed SQLite error during detection would leave the claim stuck at PRELIMINARY forever.

-Returns dict with keys checked, promoted, still_pending.
+dict with keys checked, promoted, still_pending.

 refresh_unsigned()